ronaldyonggi/cs61a/readme.md

 All course materials are based on the [Fall 2018](https://cs61a.org/) course.

+Lecture notes are written in .ipynb files, which can be opened via Jupyter Notebook or Jupyter Lab.
+Some materials (e.g. environment diagrams) require installation of the [tutormagic](https://github.com/kikocorreoso/tutormagic) extension by kikocorreoso to be displayed correctly.

 | Symbol | Meaning |
 | --- | --- |
 |:heavy_check_mark:| Completed |